 "Yes.
 Meaning that it is near the surface of your arm."

 "I know what 'superficial' means, you ijit.
 It just doesn't feel 'superficial,' to me.
-I-if it were, then why was I on meds?"
+I-if it's not a big deal then why do I feel funny?"

 "Anyway, arrangements are currently being made to take you home soon.
 Like you've always wanted…"